On December 15, 2021, Halton Regional Council approved the 2022 Budget and Business Plan.

 Highlights of investments

-- COVID-19 Response: $12.3 million for additional costs in Public Health, Paramedic Services, Long-Term Care and Housing, as well as facility and technology-related costs, with strategic investments to meet ongoing staffing requirements.
-The majority of this investment is funded by the Federal and Provincial Safe Restart Agreement and additional Provincial funding, resulting in a net cost to taxpayers of $1.2 million;
+- COVID-19 Response: $13.9 million for additional costs in Public Health, Paramedic Services, Long-Term Care, Children’s Services and Housing, as well as facility and technology-related costs.
+The majority of this investment is funded by the Federal and Provincial Safe Restart Agreement (external link) and COVID-19 Recovery Funding for Municipalities (external link), and additional Provincial funding, resulting in a net cost to taxpayers of $711,000.

-- State-of-Good-Repair program: $8.0 million increase in transfers to support the water and wastewater state-of-good-repair capital program;
+- State-of-Good-Repair Program: $6.4 million increase in transfers to support the water and wastewater state-of-good-repair capital program.

-If you require this document in an alternate format:
+Both files are now compatible with screen readers.
+If you require either document in an alternate format: